Crayford: Leisure

 Crayford has a theatre and a greyhound racing track.
 The theatre was named in honour of Geoffrey Whitworth who played a key part in developing a British tradition of amateur drama and in building political support for The Royal National Theatre.
 The new Crayford Community Centre, located above the library, is the venue for many groups.

 Nearby Hall Place is a scheduled monument lying between Crayford and Bexley.
 It has gardens with the River Cray running through and a plant nursery, a cafe and restaurant plus the silkworks shop.

-"The Bear and Ragged Staff" public house is in the town centre.

 The large Sainsbury's supermarket situated next to the greyhound stadium was claimed by Sainsbury's to be the world first's use of technology which heats the store using natural energy captured through boreholes buried hundreds of metres beneath the ground and was at the time of its expansion (2010) the largest Sainsbury's in England.

 The Tower Retail Park is opposite Crayford Town Hall.

 The High Street is partly one-way for motor traffic.